 Tony and Nichole Fortunato bring over 40 years of combined experience to the dance industry.
 With Nichole’s professional dance career and Tony’s corporate business background, they have been able to create a convention that is fun, educational, and non-competitive.
 The Fortunato’s have made a commitment to bringing the newest dance knowledge to students and teachers in the U.S. They are very excited to collaborate with top choreographers in the industry to make Excel in Motion

 Adé Chiké was born in Brooklyn, NY and began studying dance at the age of eight.
 He attended the Alvin Ailey School, graduated from LaGuardia High School and studied at The Boston Conservatory.
 He has been invited to perform & teach all over the world.
-In 2010 he competed on FOX's So You Think You Can Dance Season 7.
-He has performed on Broadway in the Tony Award winning musical FELA!, Dancing With the Stars & Saturday Night Live with Nicki Minaj.
+In 2010 he competed on So You Think You Can Dance Season 7.
+He has performed on Broadway in the Tony Award winning musical FELA!, Dancing With the Stars, The Ellen DeGeneres Show, Smash and Saturday Night Live with Nicki Minaj.
 Adé Chiké is excited to be a part of the Excel in Motion staff!

 Copyright © 2013 - Excel in Motion ®, All rights reserved |